tseemann/snippy/README.md

 .vcf | The final annotated variants in [VCF](http://en.wikipedia.org/wiki/Variant_Call_Format) format .bed | The variants in [BED](http://genome.ucsc.edu/FAQ/FAQformat.html#format1) format .gff | The variants in [GFF3](http://www.sequenceontology.org/gff3.shtml) format .bam | The alignments in [BAM](http://en.wikipedia.org/wiki/SAMtools) format.
-Note that multi-mapping and unmapped reads are not present.
+Includes unmapped, multimapping reads.
+Excludes duplicates.
 .bam.bai | Index for the .bam file
 .log | A log file with the commands run and their outputs .aligned.fa | A version of the reference but with `-` at position with `depth=0` and `N` for `0 < depth < --mincov` (**does not have variants**)